Fitness Centers | Health Clubs | Gyms | Exercise

-Having thicker, healthier bones helps combat arthritis and osteoporosis.
+Exercise to build more dense, healthier bones and combats osteoporosis.
 Osteoporosis is a disease that gradually weakens bones, making them so fragile that they can fracture easily doing everyday activities.
 Although osteoporosis mainly strikes older people, it is during childhood and adolescence that bones are forming.
 Building stronger bones during adolescence will help combat diseases such as osteoporosis later in life.
-However, it is never too late to build bone strength.
+However, it is never too late to improve bone strength.
 In addition to working with weights, brisk walking is a great exercise for building strong bones and a healthier heart.

 As people grow older, their lung capacity (how much air the lungs hold) typically reduces.
 Cardiovascular activity and exercise can combat this because aerobic activities actually increase lung capacity.
-So while lung capacity will continue to diminish because of age, with regular activity - especially aerobic activity, it will do so at a slower rate.
+So while lung capacity may diminish with age, with regular activity - especially aerobic activity - improves lung capacity and function.

 Physical Activity and Exercise Benefit the Mind

 Physical activity and exercise are beneficial to the mind as well as the body.
 They help improve a person's health and overall outlook on life.
-The great thing about physical activity and exercise is that it doesn't matter what a person does as long as it raises the heart rate for a certain period of time (twenty to thirty minutes) You can bike, run, swim, walk, garden, etc. - all healthy activity benefits the mind.
-People experience a natural high thereby developing the ability to better handle emotions and changes in life.
+The great thing about physical activity and exercise is that it doesn't matter what a person does as long as it raises the heart rate for a certain period of time (twenty to thirty minutes).
+You can bike, run, swim, walk, garden, etc. - all healthy activity benefits the mind.
+People experience a natural high thereby developing the ability to better handle emotional stress and the challenges of life.

-When a person is physically active or exercises for a certain period of time—about 20 minutes or longer—the body releases endorphins, proteins in the brain that act as the body's natural pain reliever.
+When a person is physically active or exercises for a certain period of timeóabout 20 minutes or longeróthe body releases endorphins, proteins in the brain that act as the body's natural pain reliever.
 When endorphins are released, a person may experience a feeling of euphoria.

 Exercise Helps Relieve Depression and Anxiety

 Many people suffer from depression and anxiety.
 A person may feel just depressed or anxious or experience both depression and anxiety at the same time.
 Depression can cause people to feel sad, tired, and hopeless.
-Researchers have found that in mild cases, physical activity and exercise can help relieve feelings of depression and lower a person's anxiety.
+Researchers have found that in mild cases, physical activity and exercise can help relieve feelings of depression and reduce a person's anxiety level.

 Handle Stress Better

-Concentration is important for learning and understanding new things.
+Concentration is important for learning and understanding new concepts.
 Being physically active and exercising can help improve concentration.
 Staying physically fit has also been found to help people maintain memory longer.
-As people get older, their memory skills can deteriorate, and physical activity and exercise can help ward off this effect.
+As people get older, their memory skills can deteriorate.
+However, physical activity and exercise can help ward off this effect.

 Feel Calmer and Sleep Soundly